-Abstentions are considered to be present and entitled to vote with respect to each relevant proposal, but will not be considered a vote cast with respect to that proposal.
+Abstentions are considered to be present and entitled to vote at the annual meeting and with respect to each relevant proposal, but will not be considered a vote cast with respect to that proposal.
 Therefore, an abstention will effectively be a vote against each of the proposals, except for the election of directors.